-Amylin analogs are manmade versions of the hormone amylin.
-They mimic the effect of amylin that is produced naturally by the body.
-Taking amylin analog medications can help some people with type 2 diabetes to control their blood sugar levels.
+Amylin analogs are synthetic versions of the natural hormone amylin.
+They mimic the effect of amylin produced by the body.
+They can help some people with T2D by:1,2

 - SymlinPen 60